pavan03ds/pavan03ds/README.md

-- 👋 Hi, I’m @pavan03ds
+- 👋 Hi, I’m PUNDREDDY PAVAN REDDY
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Artificial Intelligence and Web Development
-- 🌱 I’m currently learning Data science
+- 🌱 I’m currently learning Web Developmengt
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...